apache/openwhisk/docs/actions-php.md

 The following sections guide you through creating and invoking a single PHP action, and demonstrate how to bundle multiple PHP files and third party dependencies.

-PHP actions are executed using PHP 7.3.
+PHP actions are executed using PHP 7.4 or 7.3.
 The specific version of PHP is listed in the CHANGELOG files in the [PHP runtime repository](https://github.com/apache/openwhisk-runtime-php).

 To use a PHP runtime, specify the `wsk` CLI parameter `--kind` when creating or updating an action.
 The available PHP kinds are:

+* PHP 7.4: `--kind php:7.4`
 * PHP 7.3: `--kind php:7.3`

 An action is simply a top-level PHP function.
 For example, create a file called `hello.php`